xamarin/binding-tools-for-swift/README.md

 ## How Does This All Work?

 There is a set of document in the [docs](https://github.com/xamarin/binding-tools-for-swift/tree/master/docs) directory.
 The best place to start is the [functional outline](https://github.com/xamarin/binding-tools-for-swift/blob/master/docs/FunctionalOutline.md).
 There is also a document that describes the runtime libraries and their public API.

+## What Binds?
+- Classes
+- Structs
+- Enums
+- Protocols *without* associated types
+- Top-level functions and variables
+- Generic classes, structs, and enums
+- Escaping closures
+- Support of `@ObjC` types
+- Protocol composition types in non-virtual methods
+- Exceptions
+- Extensions
+## What Doesn’t Bind Yet?
+- Protocols with associated types
+- Bound generic types with closures
+- Non-escaping closures
+## What Can I Expect?
+- An `open` class in Swift can be subclassed in C# and the subclass can be passed in to Swift.
+Overridden virtual methods in C# will be called when invoked from Swift.
+- A C# type implementing an interface bound to a Swift protocol can be passed in to Swift.
+Methods and properties in the C# interface implementation will be called when invoked from Swift.
+- At runtime, the generated code honors the Swift Automatic Reference Counting as well as .NET garbage collection.
+- When writing bindings, the code generator tries hard to generate something.
+If an API uses a type that’s not supported yet, that API will be flagged and skipped.